OrianaVenture/VentureValheim/LocationReset/README.md

 This mod needs to be on the client, it will work even if other players do not have it installed.
 When this mod is put on a server it will sync the configurations from the server to all clients on connection.
 Live changes to the configurations should take immediate effect

 ## Changelog

+### 0.2.1

+* Added mod support for Monsterlabz and Horem's locations.

 ### 0.2.0